BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

     performance topics.
   - A fun class with a distributed systems final problem set competition (Dune themed).
-I forgot to register a teammate, but I ended up winning it and received a 3D-printed Dune sandworm thanks to my Python performance engineering skills 🤡.
+I forgot to register a teammate, but I ended up winning it and received a 3D-printed Dune sandworm thanks to my Python "performance engineering" skills 🤡.

 - 6.100B (prev.
 6.0002) Introduction to Computer Science and Programming in Python
   - The second part of the intro to Python class, focusing on computational modeling and numerical data calculations.
   - I took this class because I needed a 6-unit class.
 It's half a semester.
-  - Fun fact: most of my TAs in this class were my past students from the classes I have taught.
+  - It was fun to see that most of my TAs in this class were my past students from the classes I have taught.

 ### Physical Education